CS

 Feature Showdown

-The MINI Aceman features a 9.4-inch touchscreen, while the Volkswagen ID.5 gets a 12.9-inch display.
+The MINI Aceman features a 9.4-inch touchscreen, while the Volkswagen ID.5 gets a 12.9-inch display and 5.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MINI Aceman stands out with Harman Kardon audio and ambient lighting that you will not find on the Volkswagen ID.5.
 The Volkswagen ID.5 counters with heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.